House completion – the process

 If you’re in the process of buying or selling a property, you may well have questions about the house completion process.

-Most people will only purchase a handful of properties in their lifetime, so it’s not difficult to understand why the conveyancing process (the legal term for the process of a house changing ownership) is one that few people are overly familiar with.
+Most people will only purchase two or three properties in their lifetime, so it’s easy to understand why the conveyancing process (the legal term for the process of a house changing ownership) is one that few people are overly familiar with.

 What does completion on a house mean?